taylorscott91/checkpoint-05/readme.md

 ## Part 1 (Initial Setup)

 1. Fork and clone this repo.
-1. Run the CLI command to generate a new Rails application.
+1. Run the command to generate a new Rails application.
-1. Add a single model `Todo` to your application with two attributes: `content` (string) and `is_completed` (boolean).
+1. Define a `Todo` model and create a corresponding migration.
+It should have two attributes: `content` (string) and `is_completed` (boolean).
-1. Create and edit your database table.
+1. Create your database.
+Generate your schema.
-1. Create seed data with two instances.
+1. Create two Todo instances in your seed file.
+Run your seed file.
-1. Seed your database.
 1. Run your Rails server to see your application in the browser.

 ## Part 2 (Error Driven Development)